DistrictDataLabs/yellowbrick/docs/contributing/advanced_development_topics.rst

 - Use sklearn underscore suffix for learned parameters.

     Any parameters that are learned during ``fit()`` should only be added to the visualizer when ``fit()`` is called (this is also how we determine if a visualizer is fitted or not) and should be identified with an underscore suffix.
 For example, in classification visualizers, the classes can be either passed in by the user or determined when they are passed in via fit, therefore it should be ``self.classes_``.
 This is also true for other learned parameters, e.g. ``self.score_``, even though this is not created during ``fit()``.

+- Correctly set the title in finalize.

+    Use the ``self.set_title()`` method to set a default title; this allows the user to specify a custom title in the initialization arguments.

 Testing Conventions
 ~~~~~~~~~~~~~~~~~~~